Shared memory parallelism in Modern C++ and HPX: Conclusion

 \section{Conclusion}

-We have shown that Modern C\texttt{++}, through its standard libraries and language features, provides a full and expressive shared memory parallel programming infrastructure.
+We have shown that Modern C\texttt{++}, through its standard libraries and language features, provides a complete and expressive shared memory parallel programming infrastructure for a single node.
 Therefore, no external libraries or language extensions are necessary to write high-quality parallel C\texttt{++} applications.
 We sketched an example of how to use futures, coroutines, and parallel algorithms in the current C\texttt{++} standard based on a Taylor series code.
-Furthermore, we provided an introduction to senders and receivers, a framework which might be available in a future C\texttt{++} standard.
+Furthermore, we provided an introduction to senders and receivers, a framework that might be available in a future C\texttt{++} standard.
 For most of these programming mechanisms, we showcased the implementation using the C\texttt{++} Standard Library using system threads and using the C\texttt{++} library for concurrency and parallelism (HPX).
 We did this because HPX provides a cutting-edge implementation of the parallel library proposals being considered by the C\texttt{++} standards committee.

-A performance comparison on a Intel\textsuperscript{\textregistered} CPU, AMD CPU, and ARM\textsuperscript{\textregistered} A64FX demonstrates that the proposed parallel programming mechanisms do achieve portability of performance without code changes.
+A performance comparison on an Intel\textsuperscript{\textregistered} CPU, AMD CPU, and ARM\textsuperscript{\textregistered} A64FX demonstrates that the proposed parallel programming mechanisms do achieve portability of performance without code changes.